ktorio/ktor-klip/proposals/0004-open-api.md

 ## 1. IntelliJ Ultimate Plugin Auto-generator

-The Intellij plugin cannot be used on CI, as this is necessary to guarantee correctness for critical infrastructure (and often user-facing infrastructure).
+The IntelliJ plugin cannot be used on CI, as this is necessary to guarantee correctness for critical infrastructure (and often user-facing infrastructure).
 It also fails to provide the full range of features, or customization, for the OpenAPI specification.

 ## 2. Third-Party Ktor Plugins